London fare zones: Ancillary zones

-For some services outside Greater London, where fares are set by Transport for London, there are three additional zones 7, 8 and 9.
-They extend into Buckinghamshire, Essex and Hertfordshire to include all stations served by TfL services (except Shenfield, Watford Junction) and some c2c services that are outside Greater London.
+For some services outside Greater London where fares are set by Transport for London, there are three additional zones 7, 8 and 9.
+They extend into Buckinghamshire, Essex and Hertfordshire to include most stations served by TfL services beyond zone 6.
+Some National Rail stations that are outside Greater London are also in these zones.
 Unlike zones 2–6, they do not form complete rings around London.

+Outside fare zones

 As of January 2013, there were eight National Rail stations outside the nine numbered fare zones, where Oyster card pay as you go is permitted and fares are set by the train operating companies.
 They are located in Essex and Hertfordshire, and are organised into additional areas B, C, G and W. On maps, these stations are shown as being outside fare zones 1–9, but within the 'special fares' Oyster pay as you go area.

 In January 2016, the Oyster and contactless system was extended to Gatwick Airport in Crawley, West Sussex, and the stations down that line (Horley, Salfords, Earlswood, Redhill and Merstham).

+All stations accepting Oyster card but outside the publicised fare zones (except Stratford International) are put into unadvertised zones, which are numbered 9 to 14, for the purpose of calculating caps.
+In addition, there are stations which are further out accepting contactless payment cards but not Oyster cards.
+These stations do not have zonal fares and caps, with caps applied on the basis of individual stations, and categorised as zone 16 in the fare data.